and-fm/cloudflared-ssh-action/README.md

 # Cloudflared SSH Remote Command Runner
-A GitHub action that lets you SSH into a server behind a Cloudflare tunnel and run a command
+A GitHub Action that runs a Docker container, which lets you SSH into a server behind a Cloudflare tunnel and run a command

 ## Updates
 This repo is forked from [npgy/cloudflared-ssh-action](https://github.com/npgy/cloudflared-ssh-action)

-- The Dockerfile has been updated to:
+The Dockerfile has been updated to:
 - Pull the 'latest' alpine image tag
 - Download the latest Cloudflare Tunnel (cloudflared) binary

+The GitHub Actions in this repo also uses the [Trivy scanner](https://github.com/aquasecurity/trivy) to check the
 ## Usage

 Here is an example deploy.yaml file for the action: